 Dialect variant of beldar.
 From a- and Old Spanish bendlar (a variant bedlar, without the -n-, became the basis for beldar).
 Formed from 13th cent.
 Old Spanish bellar via dissimilation.
 From Latin ventilare "to fan," a verb formed from ventulus "light breeze" (but lit. "little wind"), a diminutive of ventus "wind" (see viento).

 13th cent.
 From Latin advocatus "aide," "advocate," "witness."
 From advocare "to advocate" (see abogar).

-Historically, la abogada typically meant "interceding saint" and when used for "lawyer" was an insult, as the profession of advocate was exclusive to men prior to the 1960s.
+Historically, abogada meant "interceding saint;" the profession of advocate was exclusive to men prior to the 1960s.

-Asturian abogáu, Portuguese advogado, Catalan advocat, Old French avocat, Italian avvocato, Dalmatian abucat; Eastern Vulgar Latin: Romanian a(d)vocat
+Asturian abogáu, Portuguese advogado, Catalan advocat, Old French avocat, Italian avvocato, Dalmatian abucat, Romanian a(d)vocat